Skip to Main Content

 Copyright

-Currency - How old is the information?
+Currency - how old is the information/article or site?
 When was it last updated?

-Relevance - Is this what I need?
-Will it answer my question?
-Is it at the right level, is it academic?
+Relevance - is it what I need?
+Is it accurate?
+Is it at the right level?

 Introduction